Road to Offer

 The first bullet under your most recent role is the single highest-leverage line on your resume.
 It is the one thing that gets read in the 30-second scan.
 Rewrite it last, after you have perfected the rest of the section, because your best bullet should go here.

-Sources: McKinsey careers page, BCG interview preparation guidance, Bain hiring process page, and IGotAnOffer's consulting resume analysis based on thousands of applicant data points.
+Sources: McKinsey careers page, BCG interview preparation guidance, and Bain hiring process page.

 ATS compatibility matters for online applications.
 Most consulting firms (especially Deloitte, EY, and Accenture) route applications through Applicant Tracking Systems before a human sees them.
 Use standard section headings (Education, Experience, Activities), avoid tables, text boxes, or graphics in your resume file, and save as a clean PDF.
 McKinsey and BCG use more manual screening at top offices — but ATS compliance is still essential for non-target school candidates applying through general portals.

-What If Your GPA Is Below the Threshold?
+What If Your GPA Is Below the Usual Range?

 A GPA below the soft floor is a meaningful obstacle, not an insurmountable one.
 Three compensating factors can help: